Periodontitis is an inflammatory disease that affects the gums and all periodontal tissues including the alveolar bone (the bone on which teeth rest).

 - Your teeth are loose and shaking.

-- You feel different (compared to the past) in the way you close your mouth when your teeth come in contact.
+- You feel different (compared to the past) in the way you close your mouth and your teeth come in contact.

-- The position of one or more teeth in the last period of time
+- Change the position of one or more teeth in the last period of time

-Depending on the severity, extent of the problem, but also the treatment plan agreed with the dentist and the patient, periodontal treatment may include only the conservative treatment phase of periodontitis (ultrasound, scraping and laser) or may require additional treatment with surgical techniques.
+Depending on the severity, extent of the problem, but also the treatment plan agreed with the dentist and the patient , periodontal treatment may include only the conservative treatment phase of periodontitis (ultrasound, scraping tools and laser) or may require additional treatment with surgical techniques.

-How long does it takes to treat periodontitis?
+How long does it take to treat periodontitis?

 Conservative Treatment of Periodontitis